Nursing

 Vanderbilt’s male nurses continue to be regularly recognized with institutional awards, including The DAISY Award, Five Pillar Leader Award and Credo Award.
 Male nurses hold leadership roles throughout the enterprise, including chairing or co-chairing dozens of unit boards.
 Vanderbilt’s men in nursing were an integral part of achieving VUMC’s fourth Magnet designation from the American Nurses Credentialling Center, the highest an organization can receive for the provision of nursing care and interprofessional collaboration.

-“We firmly believe that a diverse nursing workforce, which includes talented and dedicated men, enhances the care experience and strengthens our ability to meet the unique needs of our patients,” said Karen Keady, PhD, RN, system chief nursing officer.
-“It is an honor to be recognized by the AAMN for our dedication to create an inclusive workplace where nurses who identify as male can thrive.”
+“We firmly believe that nursing workforce that reflects our patients improves care experience and strengthens our ability to meet the unique needs of our patients,” said Karen Keady, PhD, RN, system chief nursing officer.
+“It is an honor to be recognized by the AAMN for our dedication to create a workplace where any nurse can thrive.”